27 Apr Madstock Memories

-WARREN MOYLE: Filing into the venue, there was a real atmosphere of fun and elation in the air; it was magical.
+WARREN MOYLE: There was a real atmosphere of fun and elation in the air; it was magical.

 MARK CHARLESWORTH: Once inside, a t-shirt and programme were bought – along with a couple of bootleg cassettes – and the wait was on.

 STEPHEN STURROCK: I was dropped off at the gate and made straight for the merchandise store where I bought a couple of t-shirts and a programme.